Father Carl Roemele

 Assigned as follows:

-Summary of Sexual Abuse Allegations against Father Carl M. Roemele:
+Summary of Sexual Abuse Allegations against Father Carl Roemele:

-In late June 1967, the Diocese of Pittsburgh received a letter from a mother regarding sexual abuse committed by Father Carl Roemele.
-The letter revealed that Roemele engaged in sexual misconduct towards four different young boys while he was a parochial vicar at St. William.
-She alleged that Roemele made sexual advances towards her son (the first victim), his friend, and then another boy in a separate incident when he took them to a cabin.
+Father Carl Roemele was ordained a priest in 1963, who served in the Diocese of Pittsburgh.
+According to media reports, in late June 1967, the Diocese received a letter from a mother stating that Roemele engaged in sexual misconduct towards four different young boys while he was a parochial vicar at St. William.
+She alleged that the priest made sexual advances towards her son (the first victim), his friend, and then another boy in a separate incident when he took them to a cabin.

 Additionally, she alleged that on a fourth occasion while at the campsite with a boy, Roemele told him to shower after swimming.
 She stated that Roemele then entered the shower with the boy and when Roemele dropped the soap, he tried to bite the boy while bending to pick it up.